-When we play ball, we agree to accept certain rules and so, we limit our freedom.
+When we play ball, we agree to accept specific rules, and so, we limit our freedom.
 We must recognize that our liberty will only be possible if it can coexist with the liberty of the community we are living in.

 While times are changing at a lightning-fast pace, new rules exact inexorable adjustments, in line with our encounters, consistent with our experiences, and in step with our needs.
 If they appear, however, to be incompatible with our inner self, they may raise a hell of a war in our mind and compel us to take to the hills.